Saint Paul Real Estate For Sale

 Area Information on Downtown St. Paul, Minnesota

-Saint Paul, which is the capital of Minnesota, is the second-most populated city in Minnesota.
+Saint Paul, the capital of Minnesota, is the second-most populated city in Minnesota.

 As of the 2010 census, the city had a population as about 285,000 residents.